Top 7 Tips for PMP Exam Preparation

 If the PMBOK is not studied well, you will not be able to identify the concepts that are illustrated in the questions that are going to be asked.
 It will become difficult to determine what is being asked and what your answer needs to be.

 After you finish a first read of the PMBOK, take a break before rereading it twice, or even thrice.
 You will begin to understand it better with each revision.
 By the third read, it will become easier to read as the concepts are already registered in mind, while the ones you found hard will become easily understandable.

 Use the latest version of the PMBOK guide that is released by PMI (current version 5) to understand all the knowledge areas, processes, concepts and formulas of the PMP.

 You also need to stay current with the project management concepts and changes in the latest version of PMBOK guide (version 5) over its previous version (PMBOK guide version 4) to be in good shape for the exam.
 Appendix X1 in the PMBOK guide, V5, has a detailed list of changes made to the PMBOK guide V4.
 Some of these changes include an increase in the number of knowledge areas from 9 to 10 (including the addition of a new Knowledge Area called Project Stakeholder Management) and an increase in the number of processes from 42 to 47.

 A good PMP textbook is a must.
 Top authors for PMP aspirants are Rita Mulcahy and Andy Crowe.
-The PMP certification is loaded with difficult question and answers, which test your knowledge and your ability to apply your learning to difficult real-life scenarios.
+The PMP certification is loaded with difficult question and answers (Here is the list of Q & As), which test your knowledge and your ability to apply your learning in difficult real-life scenarios.
 Studying for the exam could take up a significant amount of your time and requires a great deal of commitment .Therefore, it is important for you to know what to study and how to study for the exam.
 This is where good preparation material enters the picture.